MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2280.md

 ## Example: Reference and const data members

 A `const` or reference type data member causes the compiler to declare a `deleted` copy assignment operator.
 Once initialized, these members can't be assigned to.
-To fix this issue, we recommend you change your logic to remove the copy assignment operations that cause the error.
+To fix this issue, we recommend you change your logic to remove the assignment operations that cause the error.

 ```cpp
 // C2280_ref.cpp